Aysenuryilmazz/Aysenuryilmazz/README.md

-## Hi 👋 I'm Aysenur
+## Hi 👋 my name is Aysenur
-<p> I am currently working at Ford Otosan where is the leader of Turkey's automotive industry as a senior data analyst & engineer. </p>
+<p> 🌱  I am currently working at Ford Otosan where is the leader of Turkey's automotive industry as a senior data analyst & engineer. </p>
-<p> I am passionate about data </p>
+<p> ⚡ I am passionate about data </p>
-<p> I am aiming to read one article about per week starting from 2024 Jan </p>
+<p> 📝 I am aiming to read one article about per week starting from 2024 Jan </p>